Art in Salcey Forest

 Spirit weave II - The 'spirit' of an ash tree emerging from the trunk.
 Woven using lines of stainless steel wire to suggest the patterns of the bark.

 Turn right just past this tree to walk along a more open trail.
-At the 'cross-roads' continue straight on until you get to the meadow on your left where you will find
+At the 'cross-roads' turn right, follow the path and continue on past the bench to the next 'cross-roads' turning left (towards the car park)

 I can often be found walking around the area - don't be surprised if you see me making more work, taking photographs, or doing drawings as I continue to be inspired by the forest.